-Assistant Professor in the Department of Clinical Psychology and a clinical psychology consultant for an Adult Psychiatry Unit.
+Additional Professor in the Department of Clinical Psychology and a clinical psychology consultant for an Adult Psychiatry Unit.
 Her clinical and research interest is in the broad area of women's mental health.
 She received training in Interpersonal Psychotherapy (from trainers of the Weissman and Klerman Group, USA) an evidence based treatment for antenatal and postpartum depression.

 Dr. M. Thomas Kishore

-He is an Associate Professor in the Department of Clinical Psychology.
+He is Additional Professor in the Department of Clinical Psychology.
 He is a consultant Clinical Psychologist for Child and Adolescent Psychiatry Services, Perinatal Psychiatric Services and an adult Psychiatry Unit.
 He offers developmental assessment and intervention programmes for the infants of the mothers, who report for perinatal psychiatric services at NIMHANS.
 He is certified a professional to use DAS II and Bayley Scales.

 Dr. Sundarnag Ganjekar

 Additional Professor of Psychiatry, is associated with Perinatal Psychiatry since his psychiatry residency training.
 Some of his research interest include "Influence of stress during pregnancy on fetal outcome", "Identification and interventions for mental health issues during pregnancy at the community level", "developing training module for community health workers on identification and interventions on maternal mental health issues".

 Dr Rashmi Arasappa is Associate Professor in the Dept of Psychiatry.
 She has recently joined the Perinatal Psychiatry team.
 She has keen interest in Mother Baby Yoga (Itsy Bitsy Yoga).
 Before joining the team she was part of Dept of Integrative Medicine, NIMHANS.